masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 #### Function Sequence:
-So, functions are executed in the sequence they are called, not the sequence they are defined
+So, functions are executed in the sequence they are called, not the sequence they are defined.

 Let's examine the following examples also.
 ```javascript